 But what I can clearly express is what I learned today, which is that the easiest way to save a life is – to save your own.

 I strongly abide by the guidelines for safety and survival on the water.
 But, in learning from this experience, the importance of the following is so very clear:

-- Also when in the woods it is best to wear (or having something with you that has) bright, shout-out, non-camouflage colours;
+- When in the woods wear (or having something with you that has) very bright, non-camouflage colours;

 - Always carry a whistle;